saga-project/asyncre-bigjob/README.md

 Documentation
 -------------

-Documentation is in the doc/ subdirectory and on the ASyncRE wiki (https://github.com/saga-project/asyncre-bigjob/wiki, currently under construction).
+Documentation files can be found in the doc/ subdirectory and also on the [ASyncRE wiki](https://github.com/saga-project/asyncre-bigjob/wiki)